rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 application management and transformation initiatives.
 We designed Service Blocks to give you the flexibility to engage with the necessary service and expertise, without forcing commitments to more than you need.
-This new model of delivering services is exceptionally compatible with our ObjectRocket Database-as-a-Service platform, so we’re proud to launch Rackspace Database-as-a-Service Service Blocks.
+This new model of delivering services is exceptionally compatible with our platform, so we’re proud to launch ObjectRocket® Database-as-a-Service Service Block.
 Whatever data journey your company is on, Service Blocks provide both the foundational services that we recommend to build and maintain a robust data environment and the services to then transform and modernize your data.

-### DBaaS Service Block overview
+### ObjectRocket DBaaS Service Block overview

-Rackspace DBaaS, powered by ObjectRocket®, takes the burden of database strategy, planning, management, and administration from your teams so you can focus on core business objectives.
+ObjectRocket DBaaS takes the burden of database strategy, planning, management, and administration from your teams so you can focus on core business objectives.
 Instead of spending time monitoring database performance, scaling resources, and troubleshooting issues, you can turn your team’s attention toward building new capabilities and growing your business.

 Rackspace provides fully managed, automated, and highly available products and services, including MongoDB®, Elasticsearch®, PostgreSQL, Redis®, and CockroachDB,